 - Purchasing tokens through direct channels such as the Citiq Prepaid website (using either Credit Card or Ozow Instant EFT) has no payment channel fee.
 In order to do this, tenants need to be registered on the Citiq Prepaid Meter Management system.
 For more information about how to sign up, read this FAQ.

-- You can see what your tariff has been set to by logging into the Citiq Prepaid Meter Management System.
+- You can see what your recovery rate has been set to by logging into the Citiq Prepaid Meter Management System.
 Once again, if you have not yet registered, you can sign up here.
-If you notice any issues with your tariffs, please speak to your landlord.
+If you notice any issues with your rates, please speak to your landlord.

 - For other household ways to save on electricity costs, read our 7 ways to save on electricity costs with Citiq Prepaid blog post.